Want to know where epidemics are flaring up around the world? Metabiota has the tool for you

 “Until now, there has not been an effective way for organizations to plan for — and mobilize against — emerging health threats,” said Bill Rossi, CEO of Metabiota, in a statement.
 “As we saw from the impact of the Zika virus, where travel alerts correlated to significant financial losses for the hospitality industry, infectious disease events can cause a ripple effect of health and economic hardships.
 This tracker aligns with Metabiota’s mission to make the world more resilient to human and economic health threats by providing an open, focused and balanced view into emerging and ongoing outbreaks.”

 As a general source of information, the tracker is fine, but the tool doesn’t have any granularity or the necessary level of detail that would allow users to actually make decisions based on the information Metabiota provides.
-For that the company will upsell you to the disease monitoring service that won it $30 million in financing four years ago.
+For that the company will upsell you to the disease-monitoring service that won it $30 million in financing four years ago.

-“This turnkey digital platform is accessible for anyone who wants to learn more about the ongoing epidemic events impacting the world,” said Ben Oppenheim, Head of Product at Metabiota, in a statement.
+“This turnkey digital platform is accessible for anyone who wants to learn more about the ongoing epidemic events impacting the world,” said Ben Oppenheim, head of Product at Metabiota, in a statement.
 “This tracker just scratches the surface of what we’re delivering to the market in our premium licensed version, which includes pathogen models and indices for more advanced analytics and risk analyses.”

-So basically, it’s a sales tool to prey on the fears of a general population that hears too much and understands too little about the threats posed by epidemics.
+So, basically, it’s a sales tool to prey on the fears of a general population that hears too much and understands too little about the threats posed by epidemics.

 Here, reporting from Slate on the actual importance of the coverage the Candida auris superbug received is helpful.